harrypotterismyname/slack-backup/README.md

 slack-backup
 ============

-Slack is great, it would be better if users can easily back-up all Slack chat history into your secured host.
+Slack is great, it would be better if you can easily back-up all Slack chat history into your secured host.

 ### Preinstall Requiments: